bsimovic/bejn-shader-presets/README.md

 # RetroArch Shader Preset Collection
 This is the shader preset collection I personally use.
-The goal is developer intent authenticity while still being easy on the eyes.
+The goal is game developer intent authenticity while still being easy on the eyes.

 ## Usage
 Clone in `retroarch_dir/shaders/shaders_slang` and load from the repo folder.